 Even if you experience an episode of sleep paralysis, know that it can be terrifying, but it’s not a dangerous or harmful medical condition.

-What is more, a lot of people also reported that they never see scary things, but just the opposite – bright light, or positive presence.
+What is more, people also reported that they never see scary things, but just the opposite – bright light, or positive presence.

 So it really depends on your state of mind.